 In the spring of 2013 I was about to have my first summer vacation as a teacher.
 I don’t do well with idle hands and was thinking about what I could do to keep myself occupied during the months of July and August, and then this blog was born.
 I started it to be a creative outlet.
 A place to share some fun ideas (it started as recipes and some beauty reviews) and also a place to use my creative energy.

 It was great!
 I had tons of fun shooting my posts, writing the content, and learning about this whole new world of blogging.
 By the fall it had grown enough that I felt I couldn’t just give it up.
 Mind you, when I say it had grown I don’t mean I was making money.
 I just mean I had like 400 followers on Blogger and surely I couldn’t just let them down!

 I was not a professional at this out the gate.
 I mean, just take a look at my blog from its first year:

 Anyways, I continued blogging.
 It was the perfect creative outlet for me even though I didn’t know what the heck I was doing at first.
-And, so I just self-taught myself everything as I went.
+So I just self-taught myself everything as I went.
 I read articles.
 Watched videos.
 Listened to podcasts.
 I became totally enthralled in this new world learning about HTML tricks, what the heck SEO was, social media marketing, all of it.
-And, here we are 6 years later.
-All I’ve done was self-taught.
+And here we are 6 years later.
 I just learned is as I went.